QuaackQuaack/Student-Hub/README.md

 - Learning to use different package of django like paperdown, allauth, whitenoise
 - Learn proper deployement list for django (hosting part remaining)

+## Reamining

+- [ ] To write test.py for both To-do and Note
+- [ ] Prompt to ask user, that pomodoro will restart if they change the page.

+**P.S** I am not that much confident in frontend, So pomodoro may not work fully for now and most of its code is taken as reference from other work.
+I will now learn abit more about frontend (CSS, JS) and make pomodoro abit more functionable.

 ~~ MEOW